-Design movements like Mobile First have been trying to shift our attention towards mobile for some time.
-Most professional websites now work well on mobile devices.
-Of course, this can largely be put down to diligent designers.
-But even people running websites often use frameworks like Bootstrap or prefabricated WordPress themes.
-Here, the responsive display is usually already integrated, saving developers an enormous amount of time.
+Design movements like mobile first have been trying to shift our attention towards mobile for some time.
+By now, most professional websites work well on mobile devices.
+Of course, conscientious designers contribute to this.
+But even those who run a WordPress website often use frameworks like Bootstrap or ready-made WordPress themes.
+Here, the responsive display is usually already integrated.
+This saves developersan enormous amount of time.

 When you use Bootstrap, WordPress themes and the like, you run the risk that the design was designed for desktop – and then just adapted for mobile devices.

 Why is this a problem?
-Visitors who view your website via mobile devices have different needs.
-These needs aren't necessarily met by just adapting the aesthetics and technical side of the website.
+Visitors who view your WordPress website via mobile devices have other needs that are not necessarily satisfied by the aesthetic and technical customisation of the WordPress website alone.

 User experience design is based on problem solving.
-The starting question here is always: what problems might users have and how can we solve them?
-In the context of mobile devices, there's one central question to consider: what additional problems arise when users visit your website from a mobile device?
+The starting question here is always: What problems can users have and how do we solve them?
+In the context of mobile devices, you should consider one central question: What additional problems arise when users visit your WordPress website from a mobile device?

 Smartphone use in Germany

-Many of us tend to use our smartphones on the move.
-The user experience in this context is strongly influenced by external factors.
-We might be in a noisy environment.
-We could also be in motion so interacting with the smartphone is less accurate.
-Light levels can switch rapidly between very bright and very dark.
+Many of us use our smartphones especially when we are on the move.
+The user experience is strongly influenced by external factors: it can be noisy around us.
+We may also be in motion - interaction with the phone is less accurate.
+Light levels can change rapidly between bright and dim.
 Reception can change between good and bad, or even stop altogether.
-Visitors to your website may be on prepaid plans and therefore try to avoid websites that consume a lot of data volume in a short time.
+Visitors to your WordPress website may use prepaid plansand therefore try to avoid websites that consume a lot of data volume in a short time.

-The position might be comfortable and your users more tense.
+The position can be less comfortable and your users less relaxed.
 We generally have less patience because we have less time for individual tasks.
-If something doesn't work straight away – or we have to wait too long for content to load – we're likely to cancel the process on the smartphone and devote our already limited attention to another website.
+If something doesn't work in the shortest time - or we have to wait too long for content to load - we tend to cancel the process on the smartphone and devote our brief attention to another WordPress website.